louisbaudoin/agiguild/token-economics.md

 - a formula assigns a contribution score to the proposal based on the templates filled in by the K reviewers

 ii.
 To reviewers
 $AGI holders will be volunteering to be reviewers, and will earn rewards for participating in the review process.
 The allocation process of proposals to reviewers will be improved over time and based on feedback from reviewers and applicants.
 The process will be designed to avoid bias, conflicts, and assure that the reviewers have adequate expertise.

+iii.
+To DAO operators
+DAO operators are ensuring that the DAO runs properly (e.g., governance operations, commercial use enforcement).
+AI agents will be experimented to reduce overhead.

 ## Commercial use members